 In her spare time, Jenny teaches piano and voice for the Red Curtain Theatre in Central Arkansas, performs and directs in the Central Arkansas area, is an avid reader, loves traveling, and is a volunteer with Arkansas Hospice in LR.
 Her favorite activity is spending time with her 4 year old twins, husband and family.

 Adrian Everett is a native of McGehee, Arkansas.
-Currently, he is the Associate Director/Transfer Student Services Coordinator for Arkansas State University Wilson Advising Center.
+Currently, he is the Director of Transfer Student Services for Arkansas State University Wilson Advising Center.
 He has been a higher education professional since 2013.
 He completed his Bachelor of Science in Interdisciplinary Studies with emphasis in Secondary Education, General Science, and Health/Physical Education in August 2011, and his Master of Science in College Student Personnel Services in May 2013 both from Arkansas State University.
 As a student at A-State, his greatest accomplishments include being selected as Student Government Association President, traveling to Europe as a Global Student Leader, and delivering the Commencement Speech during his undergraduate graduation ceremony.

 His main passion is spending time with his wife, Annie and their daughter, Kaleigh.
 He loves supporting the Red Wolves Athletic program and being a fan of NBA superstar LeBron James.
 Adrian’s special talents include being a chef in the kitchen and grill master when cooking outdoors.
 He is the owner of Big A’s BBQ Catering!
 His main goal in life is to be a positive role model, family man, and an inspiring individual to those he meets throughout his lifetime.
 He is looking forward to continuing to develop in the higher education profession and serving ArkANN as the four year public institution representative.
 Outside of his main job responsibilities, Adrian is currently serving as A-State Staff Senate Vice President.